imu-dev/IMUDevNNLib.jl/docs/src/pages/timeseries_iteration.md

 !!! note "Notation"
     `features` (or `input`) and `labels` come from the machine learning terminology, whereas `xx` and `yy` are used in State Space Models.
     The mapping between the two can be unintuitive.
     For instace, consider the following example from IMU data:

-    !!! tip "Example"
+    !!! todo "Example"
         We observe `acceleration` and `angular velocity` to predict `position`.

         From the machine learning perspective we have:

         - `features`: the observations, i.e. `acceleration` and `angular velocity`
         - `labels`: the things we wish to predict i.e. `position`

         On the other hand, from the perspective of state space modelling:

         - `xx`: the "underlying state", i.e. `position`
         - `yy`: the observations, i.e. `acceleration` and `angular velocity`

     So, technically, the mapping between two should be

     - `features` ⟷ `yy`